 The weather in the highlands and mountains is not very predictable.
 However, we can see a considerable number of tourists visiting Cusco during the dry season, which runs from May to mid-October.
 This season undoubtedly provides a full day of sun to take that photo that we want to upload to Instagram so much, and more so in the case of the lagoon, whose blue-turquoise color can be seen more clearly.

 Humantay Lagoon is accessible all year round, although during the rainy season you will find fewer tourists.
-Remember that, unlike the Inca Trail tour or tickets to go to Machu Picchu, the tour to Humantay Lagoon is always available.
+Remember that, unlike the Inca Trail tour or tickets to go to Machu Picchu, the tour to Humantay Lake is always available.

 Other interesting blogs: